yuminghuang1995/ForceBasedDeposition/README.md

 Step4: For the language, it is recommended to install **Python 3.9** or later, and **Windows 11** to avoid possible compatibility issues.
 This code requires the installation of numpy, logging, time, re, shutil and interpreter.

 Step5: After all the above settings are completed, open a terminal and type **python main.py**, then enjoy.
+This code can be used to control the printer speed and transmit instructions to the robot.
 Since the code for communicating with the robot is embedded in **python main.py**, please make sure that communication with the robot is established before running this code.

 **Conclusion**